How To Fish Lake Perris

 Bernasconi & Climbing Rock Cove

-When water is at normal pool it floods the shallow trees and brush.
+When the water level is average, the shallow trees and brush are flooded.

-Holes should be fished with a grass flipping jig, wacky rig senko, Mojo rig, Texas rig, weedless tubes or even a drop shot.
+Use a grass jig, a wacky rig senko, a Mojo rig, a Texas rig, weedless tubes, or even a drop shot to fish in holes.

-Fish the weedline edges parallel with crankbaits, lipless crankbaits, spinnerbaits, frog lures, soft plastic swimbaits, umbrella rigs, swim jigs, underspin jigs or chatterbaits.
+Use crankbaits, lipless crankbaits, spinnerbaits, frog lures, soft plastic swimbaits, umbrella rigs, swim jigs, underspin jigs, or chatterbaits to fish along the edges of the weedline.

-Several hard bottom patches, small rock piles, and high spots on humps should be checked for fish.
+Check a few places with hard bottoms, small rock piles, and high spots on humps for fish.

-Lastly, there are several small drainage ditches that should be checked for fish as well.
+Last but not least, there are a few small drainage ditches that should also be checked for fish.

 Located: east side